-Aloesin, a compound that is present in aloe vera, may lighten hyperpigmentation.
+Aloesin, a compound present in aloe vera, may lighten hyperpigmentation.
 Aloesin works by inhibiting the production of melanin in the skin.

 Green tea extracts may improve hyperpigmentation.
 Researchers have long studied green tea for its potential antioxidant and anti-inflammatory properties.

 The cause of hyperpigmentation depends on the type.
-The most common causes of hyperpigmentation are:
+The most common causes are: